Yuyang-Yao75/Index-Component-Stock-Inclusion-Exclusion-Strategy/README.en.md

 ## 🙌 Acknowledgements & Citation

 If you use this project in your research, please cite it as described in `CITATION.cff`.
 Suggestions and PRs are welcome.
 Some referenced files or code may not be uploaded to GitHub; please contact the author via email for access if needed.

+> Note: This project is currently in a stage of partial completion, and there will be no updates in the short term.
+Honestly, I am well aware that the code still has many shortcomings in terms of structure, efficiency, and complexity.
+If you notice any issues while reading or using it, I sincerely welcome your feedback and criticism.
+I firmly believe that open exchange and genuine sharing are the foundation of mutual growth, and that is the true value of this work.